Aeonstrife/w1-at_plates/README.md

 Plate files for Geonworks [W1-AT keyboard](https://geon.works/pages/w1-at)

 ## Structure
-The `./dxf_files` folder contains the KiCAD files for the Aluminium plates
+The `./dxf_files` folder contains the DXF files for the Aluminium plates

 ## Pictures
 ![w1-at](pics/w1-at.png "w1=at")